Bayesian Machine Learning meets Formal Methods: An application to spatio-temporal data: Empirical illustration

-For all models, the values of the hyperparameters are kept identical: $\bm m_{0}=\bm 0$, $S_{0} = 0.1 \mathbb{I}_{2K}$, $a^\sigma=a^\tau=1$, $b^\sigma=b^\tau=0.01$.
-We take $\alpha=1$ in the BNP prior, and we use $C=50$ auxiliary variables in the algorithm for sampling the cluster assignments \citep[see Section~3.2.1 in][]{favaro2013mcmc}.
 All results are based on 10000 iterations of the Gibbs sampler, where the first 5000 are discarded as burn-in and the thinning parameter is set to 50.
-This leave 100 draws to be used for inference.
-The number of draws is not as large as typical values, but we use it to keep the verification of the properties (especially Property \ref{p4}) manageable in terms of computation time on a local computer.
+This leaves 100 draws to be used for inference.
+The number of draws is not as large as typical values, but we use it to keep the verification of the properties (especially for Property \ref{p4}) manageable in terms of computation time on a local computer.
 If one has access to a cluster of workstations, the number of iterations can be increased, as the property verification can trivially be parallelized.
 The trace plots of the models show acceptable convergence for all parameters, as well as good mixing.

 Figure~\ref{fig:cum_log_bf} presents the cumulative one-step ahead ($h=1$) and three-step ahead ($h=3$) log predictive Bayes factors for Monday, November 11, 2013: